University of Rennes: Expansion

-The split of the University of Rennes
+Split

 The events of May 68 in France challenged the old organisation of the university in France and the faculties had to review their organisation.
 In Rennes, the events affected relations between the different faculties.
 The large number of students, as well as the refusal of some teachers and students to live together in the same institution, made it necessary to split the University of Rennes into several entities.

 In 1969, it was divided into two new universities: University of Rennes 1 and University of Upper Brittany (Rennes 2).
 The University of Rennes 1 continued to use the name of the "University of Rennes" until 1984, when it was obliged by ministerial decision to take the name "University of Rennes 1".

-The university in the 21st century
+21st century

-The refoundation of the University of Rennes
+Refoundation

-On 1 January 2023, the University of Rennes 1 will merge with four Graduate schools (Grandes écoles),École des Hautes Etudes en Santé Publique, École nationale supérieure de chimie de Rennes, ENS Rennes, INSA Rennes and Sciences-Po Rennes in the new University of Rennes.
+On 1 January 2023, the University of Rennes 1 merged with five Grandes écoles: École des Hautes Etudes en Santé Publique (EHESP), École Nationale Supérieure de Chimie de Rennes, ENS Rennes, INSA Rennes and Sciences-Po Rennes to create the new University of Rennes.
 The University of Rennes 2 with research institutes (CNRS, INRAE, INRIA, Inserm and CHU de Rennes) are associated with the project.

-The 6 establishments will be grouped together in an "EPE", a legal status as an experimental university, weighing nearly 7,000 staff and teachers, including a thousand researchers, 156 research laboratories and 60,000 of the 68,000 students in the Breton capital, including 7,000 international students.
+The six institutions are grouped together in an "EPE", a legal status as an 'experimental' collegiate university, weighing nearly 7,000 staff and teachers, including about 1,000 researchers, 156 research laboratories, and 60,000 of the 68,000 students in the Breton capital, including 7,000 international students.